 Inbound marketing is a very new term, but is one that’s on a fast rise in the internet marketing lexicon—much like ‘search engine optimization’ or ‘content marketing’ was several years ago.

 In fact, in many ways, it’s become the new SEO.
-Besides sounding about a million times more approachable and user-friendly than ‘search engine optimization,’ the term ‘inbound marketing’ is actually so much more all-encompassing a strategy, and swallows SEO like a whale to a minnow.
+Besides sounding about a million times more approachable and user-friendly than ‘search engine optimization,’ the term ‘inbound marketing’ can actually be more of an all-encompassing a strategy, and becomes an essential part of an SEO campaign.
+Hey, you worked really hard to get them to your website, why would you waste the opportunity to capture them?

 The tactical practice of SEO by itself — optimizing pages, building external links, etc — doesn’t have the efficacy it once did.
 By the same token, neither does good content without the ability to market it online via social media.
 Effective SEO should be a servant to its master of good content marketing.